KongZ/graylog-plugin-slack-notification/README.md

 In this case, add the Slack SSL certificate manually to Java's trust store similar to the process described in the [Graylog documentation](http://docs.graylog.org/en/2.1/pages/configuration/https.html#adding-a-self-signed-certificate-to-the-jvm-trust-store).

 ### Error occurred when clicks a Slack button.
-Slack app required HTTPS connection between your Graylog server and Slack server.
+Slack App required HTTPS connection between your Graylog server and Slack server.
 You need to configure your Graylog server with a valid certificate file.
 Make sure your Graylog server open a firewall allow Slack server to communicate with.

 Most common errors and describe will be send to you by Slack's bot when you click a button.
 If trouble persists, you can turn a `debug` log on Graylog server to see more detail on log files.